ouguangjun/legkilo-dataset/README.md

 - **park**: A semi-open parking lot full of vehicles, where the legged robot walking with dynamic objects (e.g., pedestrians) around it.
 - **indoor**: The robot operating in static, non-uniform indoor environment.
 - **running**: The robot running a short but quick circle outside at an average speed of 1.50 m/s.
+- **slope**: The robot operating in a long slope with height variation (> 6 m).
+The end and the beginning of the trajectory coincide.

 <p align='center'>
     <img src="https://github.com/ouguangjun/kilo-dataset/blob/main/figure/dog01.jpg" alt="drawing" width="300"/>